anuajax/react-ecomm/myNotes.md

       making CSS sccoped only to that component...so called styled component Problem with CSS-scope is global
       can leverage props to control the styles(Conditionally)---can be helpful to create Dark mode/Light mode

+   # FireBase
+      ## firestore.batch()
+      and creating a collectionReference and adding objects to it using .set() method
+      ## batch.commit()
+               returns a Promise
+            entered data to firestore using code..
+            (...this )
+            now we will write mechanism to retieve info from firebase and then we can remove componentDidMount because we dont need to load
+   ## this  pattern of onSnapShot and onAuthStateChanged
+         these are called OBSERVALBLE and OBSERVER pattern
+      ## Observer :
+            err, done, next
+      ## Observable :
+            stram of operations being performed.
+         firebase is alive database , upadtes can always  happen , done callback may not be called.so we dont write Mostly we pass a function..next function
+         one example: auth.onAuthStateChanged(user=> {});
+         So when component unmounts, we do unSubscribe
+   ## In companies we wont likely use Firebase Observable pattern which involves subscription scheme(RxJS type)
+    - Rather we will be using a PROMISE based pattern by writing our own API.
+    So now we try to make API routes from our firebase...just like MongoDB.
+     - 2 ways:
+       i) Still use CollectionRef object returned from firestore but use it as Promise rather than applying observables.
+            - use .get().then() instead of snapshot. pass snapShot info inside .then()
+         ## caveat: - we get new data from backend only after component remounts...not real-time behaviour.
+       ii) Use standard fetch to replace this observable scheme.

+   # Why do we want to handle fetching of data logic to put into redux rather than having it inside the componentDidMount of ShopPage?
+      i) if any other page requires this data-we dont wanna write same logic again for that page's componentDidMount ii) dont wanna put this at top level at APP js unnecessaryily loding so much data in the App.
+            App component is alwys mounting (top level) so performance degrades if lot of data to load on Mounting So move the logic to perform asynchronous redux action to fetch data from backend.

+    # Redux-Thunk:  (a middleware that catches actions(functions, not objects))
+         ## So it only needs to talk with actions that return functions/not objects..
+            here fetchCollectionsStartAsync()
+            So redux thunk dispatches those object returning action to reducers
+      ## main role of thunk is to give dispatch through which we can give synchronous action objects to our reducer
+     Just a middleware that allows to fire async functions for an API call. put this in store. as middleware
+     earlier componentDidMount was doing API call , now reducer will do that.

+     there is a pattern for it: action types for async API calls: action_start,action_success,action_failure ---isFetching: false/true
+     Actual Thunk implementation can be seen in action creators.

+3 action creators and 1 for handling the Async logic: the async one is used to dispatch async actions as functions thunk needs to call the function(to be dispatched) with dispatch method itself as its first argument So take care in mapDispatchToProps as it needs a function to return a function using dispatch method.

+Shoppage component was using external API call it was associated with redux-thunk.

+# Collection Page with Spinner HOC is having issue..with thunk operation
+   this happens because
+   ComponentDidMount works only after render method is called default fetching value(which is false) is called for Collection With Spinner component Just write a new selector for handling this.
+   ## Dont put asunc API request in constructor,, put in ComponentDidMount rather.
+   ## !! operator makes anything false, be it string or object